apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 ### Disadvantages

 - Only stores strings, so complex data structures have to be serialized, and only data that can be serialized can be stored.
 - Performs poorly with large amounts of data.
 In particular:
     - The lack of indexing means searches require manually iterating all data.
     - Storing large or complex items is slow due to the need to serialize/de-serialize.
     - Synchronous API means calls will lock up the user interface.
 - Limited total amount of storage (typically around 5MB).
-- iOS stores `localStorage` data in a location that may be cleaned out by the OS when space is required.
+- On iOS systems, WebKit may delete web-related data storage when the device is under storage pressure or exceeds defined storage quotas.
+This eviction is triggered by WebKit itself, based on its internal quota management policies.
+For more information, see [WebKit – Updates to Storage Policy][WebKitUpdatesToStoragePolicy].

 ## IndexedDB